microsoft/GLUECoS/README.md

 ## Submitting Predictions for Evaluation
 The scripts supplied write predictions for the test set into the `Results` folder.

-The contents of this folder can be zipped and uploaded to this form for evaluation.
-Please ensure that it has the following structure.
+The contents of this folder can be zipped and emailed to [`gluecos@microsoft.com`](mailto:gluecos@microsoft.com) evaluation.
+The email should have the subject as `GLUECoS Evaluation` and have one zip file named `results.zip` as an attachment.
+The zip file can have predictions for any subset of the tasks in the benchmark.
+The evaluation will be run and you will receive a response via email.
+Please ensure that the zip file has the following structure.
 ```
 results.zip
     └── Results